Dunnes Stores: 2000s–2010s

+2020s

 Dunnes Stores introduced a voucher scheme known as “Shop & Save”, whereby customers who spend between €25 and €50 receive a €5 voucher for their next shop, and customers who spend €50 or more receive a €10 voucher for their next shop.
+This has earned Dunnes Stores a loyal customer following.

 In March 2020, Dunnes Stores introduced priority shopping for the elderly and vulnerable between 11:00-13:00, in response to the high volume of customer traffic in the mornings, a result from the COVID-19 pandemic where panic buying became an issue across Ireland.

-Dunnes Stores also implement a strict social distancing policy in all stores.
+In 2023, Dunnes Stores opened a new store in Point Square, Dublin.
+It also extensively refurbished its Henry Street store for a second time.

+In 2023, Dunnes acquired Condron's SuperValu in Clane, Co.
+Kildare.

+In 2024, Dunnes partnered with Maxol to trial some of its Simply Better range in Maxol's forecourt shops nationwide.

+In February 2025, Dunnes Stores began demolishing Crumlin Shopping Centre, which it had purchased in 1978 and in which its own supermarket had been the anchor unit and was the only remaining business, to facilitate the redevelopment of the site and the construction of a new, larger shopping centre.

+In October 2025, it was announced that Dunnes Stores's shop on West Street, Drogheda, where Ben Dunne Senior had served his apprenticeship in the 1920s before buying the shop in the 1960s, was to close.
+Stores in Dublin Cornelscourt and Ilac Centre, both of which are very near other Dunnes sites, will also close by the end of October 2025.

 Controversies

 South Africa boycott

-In 1984, Mary Manning, a shop worker in the Henry Street, Dublin branch, made international headlines when she led a picket for almost three years against the sale by Dunnes of oranges sourced from South Africa, then governing under a system of apartheid, in which Ewan MacColl wrote a song about the issue.
-The Irish Government eventually banned all imports from South Africa until the end of apartheid, which happened between 1991-94.
-The workers eventually met African National Congress leader and political prisoner Nelson Mandela on the occasion of his conferral of the Freedom of the City of Dublin in 1990.
-A plaque presented by President of South Africa Thabo Mbeki, commemorating the action, was unveiled in Dublin in June 2008, and a street has been named after Mary in Johannesburg.
+In 1984, Mary Manning, a shop worker in the Henry Street, Dublin branch, made international headlines when she led a picket for almost three years against the sale by Dunnes of oranges sourced from South Africa, then governing under a system of apartheid.
+Ewan MacColl wrote a song about the issue.
+The Irish Government eventually banned all imports from South Africa until the end of apartheid.
+The workers met African National Congress leader and political prisoner Nelson Mandela on the occasion of his conferral of the Freedom of the City of Dublin in 1990.
+A plaque presented by President of South Africa Thabo Mbeki, commemorating the action, was unveiled in Dublin in June 2008, and a street has been named after Manning in Johannesburg.
 Manning was invited to attend the Funeral of Nelson Mandela in 2013.